 You may read this entire sad article on the “FrumForum” website.

-Now I urge you to read the lead article on the AiG website today, which is entitled “Exposing The Anointed.”
+Now I urge you to read the lead article on the AiG website today, which is titled “Exposing The Anointed.”

 I trust that after having read both these articles, you will realize the enormous problem we have with wolves in today’s church and also see the terrible devastation wreaked on our young people and their view of the Bible as a result of attending certain Christian colleges.